elsheikhtibian/Safeway/README.md

 # Safeway
 Safeway is a safety-first navigation app designed to make walking alone at night feel less uncertain and more confident.

-This is a project I did for my UX Design class and thought I could pick it up as a side project.
+This is a project I designed for my User Experience class and thought I could pick it up as a coding side project and bring it to life.

 The structure of the app is as follows: